 All children from 6 months to 5 years of age will be offered free influenza vaccination when presenting for regular scheduled vaccinations.

-We ask that you stay for a further 15 minutes after any immunisation.
-Our team of professional nurses are happy to answer any of your questions on the day.
+We ask that you stay for 15 minutes after any immunisation.
+Our professional nurses are happy to answer any of your questions on the day.

-School-based immunisations in Victoria has long been the traditional means of ensuring high levels of coverage against vaccine preventable diseases are achieved in secondary school aged children.
+School-based immunisations has long been the traditional means of ensuring high levels of coverage against vaccine preventable diseases are achieved in secondary school-aged children.
 Council offers immunisations at all secondary schools throughout our municipality.

 Students requiring school vaccinations may visit any of our immunisation sessions by appointment.
 To make an appointment, see our community sessions above.